tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 In the above the ``facet_grid(Species ~ .)`` states that we want one ``Species`` per row, as opposed to one species per column (``facet_grid(. ~ Species)``).
-Replacing the dot (``.``) with another variable would result in a faceting the data into a two dimensional grid.
+Replacing the dot (``.``) with another variable would result in faceting the data into a two dimensional grid.

 .. _ggplot-faceted-histogram:
 .. figure:: images/ggplot_faceted_histogram.png